mab253/cpp_spring23/README.md

 I have ways of checking on the originality of your code and assignments.
 Consequences for violating this academic honesty policy will be severe, including but not limited to failing the course.

-You can find CCNY’s Acedemic Integrity Policy in full [here](https://www.ccny.cuny.edu/it/academic-integrity-policy).
+You can find CCNY’s Academic Integrity Policy in full [here](https://www.ccny.cuny.edu/it/academic-integrity-policy).
 Do not plagiarize.

 ## contact and questions